Apple issues developer certificates to Facebook and Google which allows them to run internal apps on Apple’s iOS devices.

 These apps are designed for internal use only, although it was discovered earlier this week that Facebook had been using apps on this certificate externally.
 The company was using Apple’s platform to distribute apps to consumers, who were being paid to have their data collected.

-Now it has emerged that Google has also be using their iOS developer certificate externally and Apple has now revoked the certificate which means that none of Google’s internal apps work.
+Now it has emerged that Google has also been using their iOS developer certificate externally and Apple has now revoked the certificate which means that none of Google’s internal apps work.

 Source The Verge